dgplug/dexer/README.md

 ### How to install

-> **Note** : Right now we are unable to provide binary/docker builds, so have to build the program the regular way
+> **Note** : Right now we are unable to provide binary builds, so have to build the program the regular way or you can build a docker container as given in the end of this README.

 1. Install `git`.
 2. [Install Go](https://golang.org/doc/install) (need a version which supports Go Modules).